iarsystems/iar-vsc-debug/notes-debugging.md

 and there is no way to update or amend the data after it has been sent to the frontend.

 Parts of the thrift API that do not use list windows have neither of these problems, of course, and generally work very well with the DAP.
+I could probably have relied less on list windows and more on synchronous thrift calls, but some list window data did not seem to be available from synchronous calls (e.g. variable locations).

 ## Generating debug configurations